ajohnsonbuck/N-little-ducks/README.md

 # N-little-ducks
 N Little Ducks: A little fun with a popular children's song.
 Generates lyrics for an arbitrary number of starting ducks.

-# Example run:
+# Use of script:

 After cloning repository or downloading nLittleDucks.py and running it, user will receive a prompt.
 After providing a number greater than 1, the user will receive the lyrics to the N Little Ducks song, starting with the number of ducks they specified.

-For example:
+Example run:

 ```
-Give me a number greater than 1:
+>Give me a number greater than 1: 13

-Input:
-13

-Output:

 Thirteen Little Ducks: